Riprock/PingNet/README.md

 # PingNet
-This is creating a beacon network through the use of the ICMP protocol and more specifically ICMP Code 8(Echo) The use case is a competition environment where some machines have ping check for scoring thus ping has to be allowed through the firewall.
+This is creating a beacon network through the use of the ICMP protocol The use case is a competition environment where some machines have ping check for scoring thus ping has to be allowed through the firewall.
 Since ping is a check, it makes for a good lateral movement point.